earthstar-project/earthstar/docs/vocabulary.md

 To query, you supply a query object:
 ```
-{
+export interface QueryOpts {
-    // An empty query object returns all keys.
+    // An empty query object returns all documents.
     // Each of the following adds an additional filter,
     // narrowing down the results further.

-    key?: string,  // one specific key only.
+    path?: string,  // one specific path only.

-    lowKey?: string,  // lowKey <= k
+    lowPath?: string,  // lowPath <= p
-    highKey?: string,  // k < highKey
+    highPath?: string,  // p < highPath

-    prefix?: string,  // keys starting with prefix.
+    pathPrefix?: string,  // paths starting with prefix.

+    // limit applies to the total number of docs returned, counting heads and non-heads
-    limit?: number,  // there's no offset; use lowKey as a cursor instead
+    // there's no offset; use lowPath as a cursor instead

-    author?: AuthorKey
+    limit?: number,

-    // include old versions of this item from different authors?
+    // include old versions of this doc from different authors?
     includeHistory?: boolean, // default false

+    // if including history, find paths where the author ever wrote, and return all history for those paths by anyone
+    // if not including history, find paths where the author ever wrote, and return the latest doc (maybe not by the author)
+    participatingAuthor?: AuthorAddress,

+    // if including history, it's any revision by this author (heads and non-heads)
+    // if not including history, it's any revision by this author which is a head
+    versionsByAuthor?: AuthorAddress,

+    // timestamp before and after // TODO

+    // sort order: TODO
 }
 ```